-FDA authorizes first e-cigarettes, cites benefit for smokers
+FDA authorizes first e-cigarette, cites benefit for smokers

 “The manufacturer’s data demonstrates its tobacco-flavored products could benefit addicted adult smokers who switch to these products – either completely or with a significant reduction in cigarette consumption.”

-E-cigarettes first appeared in the U.S. more than a decade ago with the promise of providing smokers with a less harmful alternative to smoking traditional tobacco cigarettes.
-The devices heat a nicotine solution in a vapor that’s inhaled.
+E-cigarettes first appeared in the U.S. around 2007 with the promise of providing smokers with a less harmful alternative to smoking traditional tobacco cigarettes.
+The devices heat a nicotine solution into a vapor that’s inhaled.

-But there has been little rigorous study of whether the e-cigarettes truly help smokers quit.
+But there has been little rigorous study of whether e-cigarettes truly help smokers quit.
 And efforts by the FDA to begin vetting vaping products and their claims were repeatedly slowed by industry lobbying and competing political interests.

 In recent years, the vaping market grew to include hundreds of companies selling an array of devices and nicotine solutions in various flavors and strengths.
 But the vast majority of the market is controlled by a few companies including Juul Labs, which is partially owned by Altria, and Vuse.